cybercongress/foundation/euler-foundation/foundation.md

 #### Deploy to Aragon Package Manager (APM)
 APM is a DAO that can deploy packets.
 It has different rights, for example, it lets you configure who can start, update or use the application.

 In our example: Bob has deployed the application from his own account.
 The cyber~Congress DAO decides to use it.
-It is important that in the settings of the application, there is an option to add agents to update the app, and have rights to release new versions of the app.
+It is important that in the settings of the application, there is an option to add agents to update the app and have rights to release new versions of the app.
 This might be needed if, Bob, for example, lost access to the account he deployed the app from.

 In other words, APM allows setting rights to certain people to manage the packets.
 As described by Aragon, it is a decentralized package manager based on aragonOS that handles upgradeability of smart contracts and arbitrary data blobs, such as webapps.